Three things we learned from the Seahawks’ 27-23 victory at the Rams

 Three immediate reactions to the game:

-When it doubt, there’s DK
+When in doubt, there’s DK

 How satisfying was that for Metcalf?